When to aerate lawn in the fall

 Aeration promotes better air circulation and reduces moisture on your lawn’s surface.
 Both these factors help to prevent the development of fungal diseases, such as snow mold, that thrive in wet and crowded conditions.
 By aerating in the fall, you can reduce the risk of disease and ensure a healthier lawn in the long run.

-See also When to aerate lawn in autumn
+See also Can i aerate my lawn in january

 Overall, fall aeration is a beneficial practice that can greatly improve the health and appearance of your lawn.
 It enhances nutrient absorption, improves soil structure, reduces thatch accumulation, promotes root development, and increases disease resistance.
 By incorporating fall aeration into your lawn care routine, you can maintain a lush and vibrant lawn throughout the year.